Blockchains-Princeton/COS-ECE470-fa2022/Project7/README.md

 - UTXO model transaction: input contains the hash of the previous transaction and the index; output contains a recipient address and a value.
 It can support multiple inputs/outputs in a transaction.
 You can refer to [Bitcoin](https://en.bitcoin.it/wiki/Transaction) transaction but don't need to adopt its complex scripting language.
 - Account-based model transaction: it should contain a recipient address, a value, and an account nonce.
 It only supports a single sender and single receiver.
 This should be simpler to implement than the UTXO model.
+The account nonce is a transaction counter in each account.

 Now it's time to add the transaction and its **Signature** to **SignedTransaction**.
 As introduced in previous assignment, crate *ring*'s signature may not be very convenient to use, so you can convert them to vector of bytes: `let signature_vector: Vec<u8> = signature.as_ref().to_vec();`.
 You must also add the signer's public key to **SignedTransaction**.